pryv/config-template-pryv.io/README.md

 * in dns.json:
 	* store machines ip adresses?
 	* store cores ip adresses, giving them either a name depending on their position in the cores array or some other pattern.
-* in DNS source code (v1.1 & v1.2): domainA is not found
+* in DNS source code (v1.1 & v1.2): domainA is not found, even in versions before dec 2016 (see branch release-1.1)
 * airbrake uses *active* in coreApi, preview, but *disable* in register
 * What is `http2` in static-web
 * Do we keep database passwords or disable them during upgrade?
+* Variables with usable default values (eg. `nightlyScriptCronTime`, `http.ip`, `server.ip`):
+	* omit variables when we want to use these default values
+	* keep them in the `config.yml` for easier reading
+	* leave them in the `config.yml`, but commented out (we might have issue with indentation)

 #### Databases passwords